bmc/paragrep/index.md

 request.
 Along with any patch you send:

 * Please state that the patch is your original work.
-* Please indicate that you license the work to the SQLShell project under a [BSD License][].
+* Please indicate that you license the work to the Paragrep project under a [BSD License][].